cbshiles/KALX-libfms/doc/ftap/xva.md

 Its major failing is the lack of some measure of risk on how well the hedge can be expected to perform.
 Markets are not complete.
-The gamma profile is only a measure of how busy traders might become.
+The gamma profile is only a rough measure of how busy traders might become.
 VaR does not take into account the fact that positions are actively hedged.
-The various Value Adjustments are a better measure, but they can be improved.
+The various 'value adjustments' are a clumsy way of applying classical theory.

 The first step is to map what occurs in the financial world faithfully to mathematics and give unambiguous names to relevant concepts.